KeyofBlueS/kfrgb/README.md

 ```

 ### USAGE
-The option `--ramslots <ramslots_value>` is mandatory.
-The value equals a ram slot.
+Use the option `--ramslots <ramslots_value>` to select RAM sticks to control. <ramslots_value> equals a RAM slot.
 Accept values from 1 to 8.
-You can enter a single value to control a single ram stick or a comma separated set of values to control two or more ram sticks.
+You can enter a single value to control a single RAM stick or a comma separated set of values to control two or more RAM sticks.
-If you enter e.g. --ramslots 2,4 on --bus 0, but you really only have ram 2, ram 4 will be skipped.
+If you enter e.g. --ramslots 2,4 on --smbus 0, but you really only have RAM 2, RAM 4 will be skipped.
+If you do not enter this option, 8 possible Kingston Fury Beast DDR5 RAM sticks will be searched in the selected SMBus.
+This is ABSOLUTELY NOT RECOMMENDED as the detection implemented here is very basic and can return false positives!
+So please make sure to enter this option and that <ramslots_value> equals a Kingston Fury Beast DDR5 RGB RAM!

-If the option `--smbus <smbus_number>` is omitted or a wrong/non existent value has been entered, a prompt to select an SMBus will be shown.
+If the option `--smbus <smbus_number>` is omitted, RAM sticks will be searched in all SMBuses that support SMBus Quick Command, but this is not recommended.

 Use the option `--mode <mode_name>` to set a mode.
 Available modes are 'rainbow' 'prism' 'spectrum' 'slide' 'wind' 'static' 'static_byledcolor' 'lightspeed' 'rain' 'firework' 'breath' 'breath_byledcolor' 'dynamic' 'twilight' 'teleport' 'flame' 'voltage' 'countdown' 'rhythm'.